 - Divide the dough into 2 equal parts.
 Place each portion onto a piece of lightly floured parchment paper or a lightly floured silicone baking mat.
 With a lightly floured rolling pin, roll the dough out to about 1/4-inch thickness.
 Use more flour if the dough seems too sticky.
 The rolled-out dough can be any shape, as long as it is evenly 1/4-inch thick.

 - Once chilled, preheat oven to 350°F (177°C).
 Line 2 large baking sheets with parchment paper or silicone baking mats.
-Remove one of the dough pieces from the refrigerator and using a snowman cookie cutter, cut into shapes.
+Carefully remove the top dough piece from the refrigerator.
+If it’s sticking to the bottom, run your hand under it to help remove it.
+Using a snowman cookie cutter, cut into shapes.
 Re-roll the remaining dough and continue cutting until all is used.
-Repeat with 2nd dough piece.
+Repeat with 2nd dough piece of dough.
+(Note: It doesn’t seem like a lot of dough, but you get a lot of cookies from the dough scraps you re-roll.)

 - Arrange cookies on baking sheets 3 inches apart.
 Bake for 11-12 minutes, until lightly browned around the edges.
-Make sure you rotate the baking sheet halfway through bake time.
+If your oven has hot spots, rotate the baking sheet halfway through bake time.
 Allow cookies to cool on the baking sheet for 5 minutes then transfer to a wire rack to cool completely before decorating.
-I like to decorate cookies directly on baking sheets so I can stick the entire baking sheet in the refrigerator to help set the icing.
-So place the cooled cookies back on baking sheets.

-- You’ll need 3 small bowls: one for red icing, one for black icing, and one for orange icing.
+- Decorate: Prepare Royal Icing.
+You’ll need 3 small bowls: one for red icing, one for black icing, and one for orange icing.
 Spoon 1/4 cup of icing into each bowl.
 The rest of the icing will remain white.
 Stir red food coloring into 1 bowl until you reach your desired shade.
 Stir black food coloring into another bowl until you reach your desired shade.
 (I find that black always dries darker so stop adding coloring when you reach a dark gray.)
 Finally, stir orange food coloring into the last bowl until you reach your desired shade.
-Spoon icings into piping bags (reusable or disposable).